ART, the ORGANISM, Loneliness, and Longing

 One of the catchphrases that we see often in Art & Organism refers to a need we can view as biologists: “to know and to be known” (balancing individuation and socialization throughout development)

 With respect to knowing one’s self, look in on our A&O webnotes on SELF.
-Then respond like a DEEP ethologist to what has been called “the perennial problem of the artist” –some tension (an “essential tension”?) between one’s work (such as “the artist’s work”) done for some private need and the “crown bestowed or denied by the fickle tastes of a contemporary public.”
+Then respond like a DEEP ethologist to what has been called “the perennial problem of the artist” –some tension (a Kuhnian “essential tension”?) between one’s work (such as “the artist’s work”) done for some private need and the “crown bestowed or denied by the fickle tastes of a contemporary public.”
 Maria Popova reminds us that acclaim (or lack thereof) “has little bearing on how the work itself will stand the test of time as a vessel for truth and beauty, whether it will move generations or petrify into oblivion.
 Walt Whitman nearly perished in obscurity when his visionary Leaves of Grass was first met with scorn and indifference.
 Emily Dickinson, virtually unpublished in her lifetime, never lived to see her work transform a century of thought and feeling.” [is the longevity of one’s idea or work of art a version of “fitness” as a biologist understands it? ]

 .